web3privacy/docs/src/content/docs/news/week-in-the-privacy.md

 ---
-sidebar_label: Week in the Privacy
+title: Week in the Privacy News
 ---

-# Week in the Privacy News

 | Lead | Links | Workgroup |
 | --- | --- | --- |